ibericode/koko-analytics/README.md

 Stats will be collected right away after you install and activate the plugin.
 You can view your stats on the **Dashboard > Analytics** page.

+### Translations

+You can [help translate Koko Analytics into your language](https://translate.wordpress.org/projects/wp-plugins/koko-analytics/stable/) using your WordPress.org account.

 ### License

 GNU General Public License v3.0